Secure infrastructure with Zero Trust

 II.
 Every workload is assigned an app identity—and configured and deployed consistently

-Microsoft recommends customers use a policy that is assigned and enforced when creating resources/workloads.
-Policies can require tags be to applied to a resource upon creation, mandate resource group assignment, as well as restrict/direct technical characteristics, such as regions allowed, VM specifications (e.g., VM type, disks, network policies applied).
+We recommend you use a policy that is assigned and enforced when creating resources/workloads.
+Policies can require tags be to applied to a resource upon creation, mandate resource group assignment, and restrict/direct technical characteristics, such as regions allowed, VM specifications (for example, VM type, disks, network policies applied).

 III.
 Human access to resources requires Just-In-Time